 Exclusion of potential reviewers (if applicable)

 List potential reviewers who, in your opinion, would be unlikely to provide an impartial review.
 Provide a justification for excluding potential reviewers (e.g., experts with whom you or members of your research team have had serious disputes).
-SSHRC cannot be bound by this information, but will be taken into consideration in the selection of reviewers.
+While SSHRC cannot be bound by this information, it will consider it when selecting reviewers.

 This information will not be provided to external reviewers or members of the merit review committee.
 Any exclusion should be renewed with any subsequent applications, if still relevant.